brandur/sorg/content/passages-drafts/001-portland.md

 best hot wings of my life at Pok Pok.

-The wedding took place outside the city in Hillsboro atop a hill overlooking a vinyard on one side, and a golden field of wheat on the other (later to be set ablaze by the setting sun).
+The wedding took place outside the city in Hillsboro atop a hill overlooking a vineyard on one side, and a golden field of wheat on the other (later to be set ablaze by the setting sun).
 The ceremony was held within a grove shaded by a group of tall trees (which many of us wearing jackets